Stop-Loss Order Explained with Examples

 Let’s say you have those 100 shares you bought at $50 each.
 You set a stop price at $45.
 This means if the price drops to $45, the order will be triggered.
 You set a limit price of $40.
 This is the lowest price you’re willing to sell your shares.

 Ideally, the price hits $45 and triggers the order.
-If the price is within that $40 to $45 range after the trigger, the shares will be sold.
+If the price is within that $40 to $45 range after the trigger, the shares will sell.
 This minimizes your loss to between $500 and $1,000.

 Worst-case scenario – An aggressive market drops the share price to $35.
 Although the price is below the stop, it isn’t above the limit.
 So the order is never fulfilled.
-Without the order being filled, your loss continues to grow the further the price falls.
+Without fulfilling the order, your loss continues to grow the further the price falls.
 And you hope the price recovers.

 Trailing Stop-Loss Order